reds-lab/Forward-INF/README.md

 ## Contact Information

-For any inquiries, issues, or contributions, please contact:
+Feel free to reach out if you have any questions.

 - `myeongseob@vt.edu`

-Feel free to reach out if you have any questions.

 ## Citation